 - United Kennel Club

-If you are looking to adopt a Blue Heeler rescue, the Cattle Dog Rescue Association, based in New York, have been working to re-home these dogs from shelters all over the US.
+If you are looking to adopt a Blue Heeler rescue, the Cattle Dog Rescue Association, based in New York, has been working to re-home these dogs from shelters all over the US.

 Blue Heeler Puppies

-The cost of a Blue Heeler puppy will be between $600 to $1,000 USD for a pup registered with a Kennel Club.
+A Blue Heeler puppy will cost $600 to $1,000 for a puppy registered with a Kennel Club.